CanqiYao/canqiyao.github.io/_pages/about.md

 ## !!!News
+* Apr 14, 2026, a journal paper named "_Data-Driven Planning for the Location and Capacity of Hydrogen Refueling Stations_" is **accepted** by IEEE Transactions on Transportation Electrification.
 * Apr 13, 2025, a journal paper named "_Data-Driven Planning for Wireless Charging Lanes_" is **accepted** by IEEE Transactions on Smart Grid.
 * Aug 8, 2024, invited as the reviewer for _Transportation Research Part E: Logistics and Transportation Review_.
 * Jun 10, 2024, invited as the reviewer for _Optimization and Engineering_.